Matthew A. Lynn, Chairperson

 585‑475‑5923 (V), 585‑286‑4751 (VP), firstname.lastname@example.org

-The laboratory science technology major, with its foundation of course sequences in chemistry, biology, and instrumental analysis, was developed primarily from an industry perspective to prepare students for employment as laboratory technicians.
-The major has several significant factors that set it apart, including the application of real-world analyses and a state-of-the-art instrumentation laboratory.
+The laboratory science technology program, with its foundation of course sequences in chemistry, biology, and instrumental analysis, was developed primarily from an industry perspective to prepare students for employment as laboratory technicians.
+The program has several significant factors that set it apart, including the application of real-world analyses and a state-of-the-art instrumentation laboratory.
 Graduates are prepared to work in a broad range of fields, including chemical, biological, biotechnical, pharmaceutical, environmental, industrial, forensic, and food analysis.
-This program is only available to students seeking admission to the National Technical Institute for the Deaf.
+This program is available for qualified deaf and hard of hearing students.